chipsalliance/firrtl-spec/spec.md

 ## Invalidates

-An invalidate statement is used to indicate that a circuit component contains indeterminate values (see [@sec:indeterminate-values]).
+The `invalidate`{.firrtl} statement allows a circuit component to be left uninitialized or only partially initialized.
+The uninitialized part is left with an indeterminate value (see [@sec:indeterminate-values]).

 It is specified as follows:

 ``` firrtl
 wire w: UInt
 invalidate w
 ```

-Invalidate statements can be applied to any circuit component of any type.
-However, if the circuit component cannot be connected to, then the statement has no effect on the component.
-This allows the invalidate statement to be applied to any component, to explicitly ignore initialization coverage errors.

 The following example demonstrates the effect of invalidating a variety of circuit components with aggregate types.
 See [@sec:the-invalidate-algorithm] for details on the algorithm for determining what is invalidated.

 ``` firrtl
 module MyModule :